Before you grab your pitchforks and march upon Dream Team offices, just hear me out.

 Pele may have been a unique talent that would have thrived in any era, but the average standard of his opponents would have been noticeably lower than the modern equivalent.

-It’s also worth noting that at approximately 390 of his estimated 1,033 club goals came in friendlies, some of which were played against teams such as prestigious as the US Navy…
+It’s also worth noting that approximately 390 of his estimated 1,033 club goals came in friendlies, some of which were played against teams as prestigious as the US Navy…

 Now let’s talk about his World Cups.

 Not even the great man himself would claim that he contributed greatly to Brazil’s 1962 World Cup win.

 He sat out most of the tournament due to injury while Garrincha led his country to victory with some breathtaking performances.

 Also, he never won the Golden Boot — in 1958 he scored six goals (a decent effort admittedly) while France’s Just Fontaine bagged 13.

 Injuries restricted him to just a single goal at each of the 1962 and 1966 tournaments.

 And in 1970 he scored four, with Gerd Muller netting ten times and Brazilian team-mate Jairzinho scoring seven goals.